Major in Anthropology

 2234F/G Andean Prehistory

-c) 1.5 courses (should be taken in second year):
+c) 1.5 courses (recommended to take in second year):

 2222F/G Debates in Sociocultural Anthropology